luuccaak/6.4_ComputerScience_GroupProject/README.md

    ```

 4. **Access the app**:
-   Open your browser and go to `http://localhost:8501`.
+   Browser should open automatically; if not open your browser and go to `http://localhost:8501`.

 ---